 Backend database will not be encrypted to reduce impact on performance.
 File level access will ensure that rogue user does not have access to database.

-Backend database file will be maintained on a separate file mount (/apps) in stage and production environment to ensure system is not in non-recoverable state due to disk usage.
+Backend database file will be maintained on a separate file mount (/apps) in stage and production environment.
+This will ensure that there is no impact to OS operations due to any disk space constraints caused by directory server.

 There is no specific requirement to automatically delete expired entries